 The first thing that drew me to linguistics: the problem sets.
 I loved scrutinizing a set of data (typically IPA transcriptions plus glosses, arranged in neat little columns) and developing an account of the apparent patterns.
 Nothing's changed, really, except for the data: now I study phonetic and phonological variation, and consider the linguistic, social, and stylistic factors conditioning it.
-I am particularly interested in the division of labor between phonological representations and phonological processes in cases of sociophonetic variation, and how social identities and stances relate to linguistic categories.
-Go to the Research link for info on my current projects; for a complete list of publications, click CV above.
+Go to the Research link for info on my current projects.

 Department of Linguistics at Reed College • Department of Language and Linguistic Science at the University of York • NYU Department of Linguistics • Haskins Laboratories • Program in Linguistics and Cognitive Science at Dartmouth College

 [nis], like the female child of your sibling.
 However, I also answer to [nɪtʃ] (rhymes with rich).

 jennifer dot nycz at Georgetown dot edu